Almost every device—Mac, Windows PC, iPhone, and Android—has a built-in way to record your screen, but each one is different.

 Pro Tip: If you only need to save a screenshot on Mac, press Command + Shift + 4 and select the area you want to capture.

-Screen recording isn’t a built-in feature on PCs like it is on Macs.
-The easiest way to record your screen on most is to use PowerPoint.
+Screen recording isn’t a built-in feature on a Windows PC like it is on a Mac.
+The easiest way to record your screen on Windows is to use PowerPoint.

 PowerPoint Screen Recording